Oh look, it’s the first Monday of the month. Do you know what that means? It’s time for the Secret Recipe Club again!

-While the original version looked plenty delicious, I did make a few small tweaks to suit our tastes – I used fresh cilantro instead of dried, added a cup of tomato puree for a saucier filling, used frozen corn instead of canned, added a dash of hot sauce to give it some oomph, and kept the peppers whole instead of slicing them in half.
+While the original version looked plenty delicious, I did make a few small tweaks to suit our tastes.
+I used fresh cilantro instead of dried, added a cup of tomato puree for a saucier filling, used frozen corn instead of canned, and added a dash of hot sauce to give it some oomph.
+I also kept the peppers whole instead of slicing them in half.

 Next time, I might also parboil the peppers for 3-5 minutes before stuffing, since they did come out a little crunchy even after half an hour in the oven.
 Other than that, though, these were pure perfection.

 (Update: I’ve re-made this recipe a few times since I first posted it, and parboiling is DEFINITELY the way to do it… so I’ve updated the recipe to add this step, though you can omit if you like your peppers on the crunchy side.)